-If it’s 100-page wine lists and potatoes handpicked from the side of a Welsh mountain you want, head to where to eat on Hong Kong Island; if however, you want fantastic food for not a lot of money, welcome to Kowloon.
+If you’re looking for 100-page wine lists and potatoes handpicked from the side of a Welsh mountain, Hong Kong's considerable list of high-end restaurants will have something for you.
+However, if you want fantastic food for not a lot of money, travel to the Kowloon neighborhood.

-As the historic home to Hong Kong’s immigrants there are also some fantastic ethnic options; from Currys in Chung King mansions to the steaming bowls of Pho in Kowloon City.
+As the historic home to Hong Kong’s immigrants, Kowloon offers some fantastic ethnic options—from curries in Chung King mansions to steaming bowls of Pho in Kowloon City.

-It’s hard to recommend a single district or street for Cantonese cuisine – whether that be Dim Sum or BBQ – as there are restaurants everywhere.
-Certainly, give Tsim Sha Tsui a miss.
-The streets hosting the Temple Street Night market have dozens of basic canteens serving up steaming bowls of wonton noodles or freshly cut BBQ pork and rice late into the night while the area immediately outside Mongkok MTR station is also teeming with restaurants.
+The streets hosting the Temple Street Night market have dozens of basic canteens serving up steaming bowls of wonton noodles or freshly cut BBQ pork and rice late into the night, while the area immediately outside Mongkok MTR station is also teeming with restaurants.

 Tsim Sha Tsui and Knutsford Terrace

-It’s worth mentioning that many of the major malls also have proper sit-down restaurants – including some highly regarded ones, including the huge Ocean Terminal and the edgier Langham Place shopping mall.
+It’s worth mentioning that many of the major malls—including the huge Ocean Terminal and the edgier Langham Place shopping malls—also have proper sit-down restaurants, even some highly regarded ones.

 Indian Food at Chungking Mansions

-Much better is the Indian and Pakistani food on offer inside Chungking Mansions.
-The mansions have – for decades – been a magnet for sub-continent immigrants and amidst the phone shops and currency exchanges, you’ll find kiosks doling out keema naans, samosas and other delicious snacks from Delhi.
-They are a great place to fill up cheaply for lunch.
+For a great place to fill up cheaply for lunch, the Indian and Pakistani food inside Chungking Mansions is a better, tastier alternative to Tsim Sha Tsui.
+For decades, the mansions have been a magnet for sub-continent immigrants; amidst the phone shops and currency exchanges, you’ll find kiosks doling out keema naans, samosas, and other delicious snacks from Delhi.

-More ethnic food is on offer in Kowloon City where Thai and Vietnamese immigrants have set up restaurants to cater for their respective communities.
+Kowloon City delivers more ethnic food choices as Thai and Vietnamese immigrants have set up restaurants to cater to their respective communities across the neighborhood.

-While splashy magazine features mean many of these basic canteens have moved modestly upmarket the food remains authentic with little dumbing down of the spices and flavors for the local palate and prices are fair.
+While splashy magazine features mean many of these basic canteens have moved modestly upmarket, the food remains authentic with little dumbing down of the spices and flavors for the local palate (prices are fair, too).

-Most of the restaurants are on the streets just south of Kowloon Walled City Park and the best time to visit it is in the evenings.
+Most of the restaurants are on the streets just south of Kowloon Walled City Park; the best time to visit it is in the evenings.